 This is the same problem that Agile is going through, people have picked up the language and use one or two of the activities incorrectly but don’t exceed the current status quo because they don’t know how to.

-Great Agile is fast and accurate, flexible and delivers usable software and change, just as Great User Experience should provide the experience that customers want and allow them to interact with the client, accurately and often.
+Great Agile is fast and accurate, flexible and delivers usable software, just as Great User Experience should provide the experience that customers want and allow them to interact with the client, accurately and often.

-Great User Experience delivers increased transactions, interactions and communications towards relationship building.
+Great User Experience delivers increases transactions, interactions and communications towards relationship building.